Best places to get cheap exercise equipment and a cheap dumbbells set

 Of course, you don’t have the luxury of seeing the equipment in person, but if you know generally what you’re looking for, eBay is a great place to look for some of the cheapest cheapest gym equipment out there.

 And the one thing with fitness equipment is that beyond Rogue Fitness, Again Faster, Bowflex, Nautilus, and a few other brands, the equipment seems to be largely the same and of the same quality.
+So, if the benefit of lifting weights is the activity itself, why pay more for the same quality equipment?

 All I’m trying to say here is that if getting discount fitness equipment is the goal, eBay is a good place…you just have to be open to lesser-known brands.